 9. Manage Your Time to Reduce Your Stress by Rita Emmett

 For example, while working from home you might get visitors dropping, not quite understanding how disruptive this is to your productivity.
-She shares a story of one woman who had a regular unscheduled family member drop by her house on a regular basis and she put them to work folding laundry!
+She shares a story of one woman who had a family member drop by her house without notice on a regular basis and she put them to work folding laundry!
 Might discourage these types of interruptions from them in the future. 🙂

 This is a wonderful book that will help you learn to move stress through your body.
 As a VA, there will be times when even if you’ve got great systems in place, there most likely will be a time when you feel close to burning out.
 It has happened to me on and off over the years.
 Recognizing it before it overwhelms me has been key.

 These are 10 books that helped me build a sustainable, healthy VA business that I adore.
 I hope they help you too!